-We have experienced, and in the future are likely to experience, significant disruption or termination of the supply of some of our parts, materials, components and final assemblies that we obtain from suppliers or subcontractors.
-For example, global supply chains have been under significant stress since the Covid-19 pandemic.
-In addition, the war in Ukraine caused further strains in the global supply chain.
-The outbreak of war or other hostilities, such as the Israel-Hamas war, may result in further strains in the global supply chain.
+We have experienced, and in the future are likely to experience, significant disruption of the supply of some of our parts, materials, components and final assemblies that we obtain from suppliers or subcontractors.
+For example, global supply chains have not yet fully returned to pre-pandemic levels.
+In addition, conflicts in various parts of the world, including Ukraine, Israel and the Middle East have caused strains in the global supply chain and may do so in the future..
 Delays in obtaining parts, materials, components and final assemblies may result from a number of factors affecting our suppliers including capacity constraints, labor constraints, supplier product quality issues, suppliers' impaired financial condition and suppliers' allocations to other purchasers.
-Such disruptions have resulted and could further result in manufacturing inefficiencies caused by us having to wait for parts to arrive on production lines, could delay sales and could result in a material adverse effect on our results of operations, financial condition, and/or cash flows.
+Such disruptions have resulted and could further result in higher manufacturing costs caused by an inefficient parts flow to our production lines, could delay sales and could result in a material adverse effect on our results of operations, financial condition, and/or cash flows.